10 Ways to Respond to Dementia Hallucinations in Seniors

 If hallucinations happen frequently, there could be a trigger that’s not obvious.

-One way to figure out what could be causing the behavior is to track activities and try to find a pattern.
+One way to determine what is causing the behavior is to track activities and look for a pattern.

-Taking notes or keeping a dementia journal may help you discover that certain hallucinations happen at a certain time of day, before or after meals, or is related to a physical need like using the bathroom or being in pain.
+Taking notes or keeping a dementia journal may help you discover that certain hallucinations happen at a particular time of day, before or after meals, or are related to a physical need like using the bathroom or being in pain.

 Or, it could be something as simple as a change in daily routine that’s making them feel confused or disoriented and causing hallucinations.